software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-testing.md

 # Running tests with Cairo 1

 :::info
-This functionality is in alpha stage, expect rapid iteration
+This functionality is in the alpha stage, expect rapid iteration
 :::